fabric-testbed/fabfed/docs/workflow_design.md

 ```

 # <a name="dependencies"></a>Dependencies
 A resource can depend on another resource before it can be created.
-The example below shows how the chi_network which belongs to the chi_slice depends on the vlan from the fabric_network which is in a different slice.
-The vlan of the chi network is known after its creation.
-Using this dependency fabfed makes sure chi_netwok is created first and then extracts the vlan attribute and then proceeds to create the fabric_network.
-The name of the attribute need not be the same.
-Finally, if a resource's dependencies are not satisfied, it would not get created. it would be flagged as pending.
+In the example below, the fabric_network which belongs to the fabric_slice depends on the vlans from the _network which is in a different slice.
+The ```vlans``` of the chi network are known after its creation.
+Using this dependency, fabfed makes sure chi_netwok is created first before the fabric_network.
+If a resource's dependencies are not satisfied, it would not get created.
+It would be flagged as pending.

 ```